secretstartups/handbook/content/job-families/chief-executive-officer/chief-of-staff.md

 ## Requirements

-1. Capacity to become a [senior leader](/handbook/company/team/structure/#senior-leaders) at GitLab.
+1. Capacity to be a [senior leader](/handbook/company/team/structure/#senior-leaders) at GitLab.
 1. Proven ability to quickly learn new things.
 1. Concise written and verbal communication.
-1. Based in San Francisco, CA, USA to attend in-person [external meeting](/handbook/ceo/shadow/#gitlab-meetings) meetings at [mission control](/handbook/ceo/shadow/#mission-control-guide).
-For internal GitLab meetings, this role can work from anywhere of your choosing (estimated 80+% of the time).
+1. Ability to work during PST friendly hours.
 1. Structured about how to prioritize work and time.
 1. Able to make a clear business case for proposals.
 1. Master’s degree in Engineering or Business Administration or equivalent experience.